Charged Complexity and the Thermofield Double State: Complexity of the cTFD State

 \subsubsection{High Temperature Limit}

 Taking $\beta \to 0$, the dimensionless parameters of the theory $\beta m,\beta \mu \to 0$ vanish.
-Hence, we expect to recover the same results proportional to that of the uncharged TFD for a massless scalar in eq.~(206) of \cite{TFD}, namely
+Hence, we expect to recover results proportional to those of the uncharged TFD for a massless scalar in eq.~(206) of \cite{TFD} and indeed we find

-Note that in this limit both the entropy and complexity vanish, but their ratio is constant.
-The extra factor of $2^{-1/2}$ in the $LR_\Cbb$ basis can be attributed to the fact that the straight-line circuit is better aligned with the elementary gates of this basis so that the circuit can be generated with fewer gates.
-Indeed, as we shall numerically verify in figure \ref{fig:padthai}, this proportionality is a generic feature for $\beta \mu=0$.
+Recall that the relative factor of $2^{-1/2}$ in the $LR_\Cbb$ basis can be attributed to the fact that the straight line circuit is better aligned with the elementary gates of this basis, as described above in subsection \ref{sec:kaboom}, see also footnote \ref{foot:doge} below.